Fishing Rights

 Fisheries are proprietary rights.
 They may be conveyed by deed, acquired and proved by long possession, the fiction of a lost grant, prescription or Statute of Limitations title.

-Evidence may be given that raises presumption that it was in existence prior to that date (1215).
+Evidence may be given that raises a presumption that it was in existence prior to that date (1215).
 This will depend on the circumstances.
 The fishery must be dealt with as of right and as separate property.
 If there is anything which shows that its origin is modern, the presumption may be rebutted.
 Evidence of possession in living memory may be sufficient to found a title on an ancient document.

-A profit a prendre suffices to take a right of action against someone interfering with it.
-Where a title is disputed, it is necessary to give evidence of possession under a title.
-What constitutes sufficient possession depends on the circumstances.
-Acts of ownership must be shown over the whole of the fishery which is a singular entity.
-It may be enough to show control over certain parts in accordance with a claim to the whole provided there is sufficient commonality between the parts which raise a presumption that the whole belongs to the claimant.
+Acts of ownership must be shown over the whole of the fishery, which is a singular entity.
+It may be enough to show control over certain parts in accordance with a claim to the whole, provided there is sufficient commonality between the parts, which raises a presumption that the whole belongs to the claimant.

-The owner of a fishery has the right to free passage of fish to his fishery and right to catch fish in it by ordinary industry.
-He must not obstruct the passage of fish up or down the river in a manner that is not necessary to the exercise of the right of catching fish.
-He must not do anything which floods a neighbouring fishery.
-The owner of a fishery may by injunction takes steps to restrain disturbance of the fishery.
+The owner of a fishery has the right to free passage of fish to his fishery and the right to catch fish in it by ordinary industry.
+He must not obstruct the passage of fish up or down the river in a manner that is not necessary to the exercise of the right to catch fish.

 Living fish are not owned.
-Oysters, mussels and cockles from certain land may be owned.
+Oysters, mussels and cockles from certain lands may be owned.
 Living fish are wild animals and are not goods and chattels.
 There may be qualified property in them in the same manner as wild animals.

 There is a range of legislation which makes it an offence to unlawfully take or destroy fish.
-The scope of theft is extended by modern statute.
-Fish may be the subject of the statutory definition of theft.
+The scope of theft is extended by modern statutes. Â Fish may be the subject of the statutory definition of theft.
 Therefore, the above common law position may be displaced.